 Road trip along the Gulf Coast FAQ

 In contrast to the ultimate Texas to Florida road trip, you can also take a much shorter Texas to Florida drive.
 From Houston to Pensacola Beach, without detours, it’s 533 miles (858 km) and roughly 8 hours by car.

 The Texas to Florida Gulf Coast road trip includes 5 states.
 After Texas, you in order pass Louisiana, Mississippi and Alabama before you arrive in Florida.

 The main stops included on the ultimate Texas to Florida road trip are South Padre Island, Corpus Christi, Mustang Island, Galveston, New Orleans, Pensacola Beach, St. George Island, Clearwater Beach, Sanibel Island, Everglades and Key West.
-You also find several appreciated additional Gulf Coast road trip destinations along the way.
+You also find several appreciated additional destinations along the way.

 From the golden beaches of Texas to the white South Florida beaches, a road trip from Texas to Florida is just packed with fun things to do.
 Along the coastline, you find not only beautiful nature, but also towns and cities with top US attractions.

-For the ultimate Gulf Coast road trip from Texas to Florida, it’s recommended to have 3 weeks or more.
-But if you have less time, you can take a pacier road trip or break the Gulf Coast itinerary up to focus on your favorite parts.
+For the ultimate Gulf Coast road trip from Texas to Florida, we recommend allowing 3 weeks or more.
+But if you have less time, you can take a pacier road trip or break the itinerary up to focus on your favorite parts.